RSPt-tutorials/day1-basics/README.md

 ## Introduction

 #### Manual
-the manual of RSPt is stored in the folder [documentation/manual](documentation/manual/).
+the manual of RSPt is stored in the `documentation/manual/` folder in RSPt's repository.
 To obtain the manual in pdf format one needs to type:
 ````
 latex manual.tex